josephbeuysmum/Dertisch/README.md

 All `Filzanzug` model classes have `FZSignalsService` injected by default, and it is also possible to inject other model classes into each other.
 For instance, in the code example above `FZImageProxy` has `FZUrlSessionService` injected as it depends upon it to load external images.

 The above code example features the two model classes `SomeProxy` and `SomeService`.
 These are bespoke model classes not included in `Filzanzug` but written specifically for the implementing app in question.
-The boilerplate code for `SomeProxy` would look like this:
+The boilerplate code for `SomeProxy` looks like this:

 	import Filzanzug

-	protocol SomeProxyProtocol: FZModelClassProtocol {
-		mutating func someFunction(someData: Any)
-	}

 	extension SomeProxy: SomeProxyProtocol {
 		var closet: FZModelClassCloset { return closet_ }
 		func activate() {}
 		mutating func deallocate() {}
-		mutating func someFunction(someData: Any) {}
 	}

 	class SomeProxy {